 The floor covering in the living room and bedroom of the unit is filament nylon carpeting with scotchguard stain release.
-In the owner's information package you will find literature supplied by the carpet manufacturer.
+In the kitchen you will find a decorative area rug.
+In the Owner's Information Package you will find literature supplied by the carpet manufacturer.
 This information will be helpful in maintaining and extending the life of the carpet.
 Please refer to this information for the carpet care and cleaning instructions.
-The standard floor covering in the kitchen and bath area may be simulated plank.
+The standard floor covering in the kitchen and bath area may be simulated plank flooring.
 For everyday cleaning on this flooring, simply vacuum to remove loose dirt and debris.
 Mop occasionally, using a minimal amount of water.
-For more thorough cleaning, mop with a mixture of soap-free household cleaner and water (vinegar and ammonia both work well).
+For more thorough cleaning, mop with a mixture of soapfree household cleaner and water (vinegar and ammonia both work well).
 Be careful not to saturate the floor with water; this could damage the flooring.
 Abrasive cleansers and scouring pads can scratch and damage the surface also.
 The optional floor coverings in the kitchen and bath areas is ceramic tile or 12" marble-look floor tile.